zhidalow/resale-hdb/README.md

 ```

 Then run the pip install inside the terminal/command prompt after venv activation:

 <code> pip install -r requirements.txt </code>

+Proceed to run all cells in <code>dev.ipynb</code> in part_1 after package installation is done.

 Additional assumptions can be found in <code>part1.md</code>.